 Mourne, Gullion, Strangford UNESCO Global Geopark

-The Mourne Gullion Strangford UNESCO Global Geopark comprises three distinct regions, each with unique characteristics significant for sustainable tourism, education and scientific research.
-The area's geological story spans millions of years, from the closing of the Iapetus Ocean to the opening of the Atlantic Ocean, a story not found elsewhere.
-Notable features include evidence of the last glaciation, showcased at sites like Killard Point.
+The Mourne Gullion Strangford UNESCO Global Geopark is made up of three Areas of Outstanding Natural Beauty, each with its own unique attributes that contribute to sustainable tourism, education, and scientific research.
+The Geopark tells a geological story that spans over 400 million years.
+From the closing of the Iapetus Ocean to the opening of the Atlantic Ocean — making it unlike any other place in the world.
+Evidence of the last glaciation can be seen at remarkable sites such as Killard Point.

-A land of fire and ice
+A Land of Fire and Ice

 People and Places